Break the Stigma this World Mental Health Day

 Stigma is one of the key factors contributing to poor mental health due to delays in treatment.
 This then reduces the chances that a person with mental health issues will receive appropriate and adequate care.

-Several studies show that stigma usually arises from lack of awareness, lack of education, lack of perception, and the nature and complications of the mental illness, for example, odd behaviours and violence (Arboleda-Florez, 2002).
+Several studies show that stigma usually arises from a lack of awareness, lack of education, lack of perception, and the nature and complications of the mental illness.
+For example, odd behaviours and violence (Arboleda-Florez, 2002).

 The consequences of stigma can be severe.
-With it comes a lack of understanding and support, which can be invalidating and painful, but stigma also carries more severe consequences, including fueling fear, anger, and intolerance.
+With it comes a lack of understanding and support, which can be invalidating and painful, stigma can carry more severe consequences, including fueling fear, anger, and intolerance.

 People who are subjected to stigma are more likely to experience:

 - Increased feelings of shame and self-doubt

 - Delayed treatment, which increases morbidity and mortality

 - Worse psychological well-being

 Continued stigma is likely to cause severe direct disability and indirect economic implications.